rossGardiner/InsectCT_lilygo/README.md

    ```

 ## Usage
 After uploading the firmware, the ESP32-S3 will start executing the code in `src/main.cpp`.
-You can modify this file to implement specific logic for your insect classification tasks.
+You can modify this file to implement specific logic for your insect classification tasks, although at present it will run a given model and if a prediction is over a given threshold, it will save the image.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.